 If you review as many HIPAA violation reports from the HHS as we do, you'll see that improperly implemented Access Control is one of the most common failures that cause breaches and hefty fines.
 Our Access Control is declarative and very specific, making regular reviews of access simple and easy.
 There's no back door to these rules, all requests for data through the TrueVault API are filtered through our battle-tested authorization logic.
 Using our access control not only speeds up your development, but it also decreases your risk profile dramatically.

 Every user action and API call is logged by TrueVault.
 In the event of an audit, TrueVault will provide detailed logs showing which users performed which actions.
 Audit logs include specific actions (e.g. Create, Read, Delete) and specific resource identifiers (e.g. Blob Id, Document Id, Vault Id)

-Remember that all Protected Health Information should only traverse through HIPAA compliant environments.
-If you plan on using any of the server-side libraries, please ensure any hosting environment you use is HIPAA compliant.
-TrueVault does not ensure HIPAA compliance for data stored outside of TrueVault.
+No Protected Health Information should pass, even intermittently, through a non-compliant server.
+If you plan on interacting with TrueVault from a server to exchange PHI, please ensure any hosting environment you use is completely HIPAA compliant.
+TrueVault has no way to ensure HIPAA compliance for data stored outside of TrueVault.

 TrueVault forces HTTPS.
 We regularly audit the details of our implementation: the certificates we serve, the certificate authorities we use, and the ciphers we support.
 We use HSTS to ensure browsers interact with TrueVault only over HTTPS.